-Our Activities, Typical Destinations and Format
+Example Activities, Destinations and Format

 Based in an off-grid woodland spot, at the northern tip of the Forest of Dean in Gloucestershire, a brief walk from parking.